LauraBeatris/gympoint-mobile/README.md

 </p>

 ## :rocket: About the project
-  Mobile App of the **Gympoint System**.
+  Mobile App **(Only available for Mobile)** of the **Gympoint System**.
 As a student, you're able to do checkins, help orders and also get to know what the instructors answered.
 Students're allowed to do only 5 checkins per week.
   </br>
-  **Its only available for android**

   Future features:
     <br>